-So, when you're done deciding, here are some things that you can do to stay active at the gym.
-You can even mix it up and appoint days for certain types of workouts.
+Here are some things that you can do to stay active at the gym:

 • Warm-up exercises.

-Perhaps the most important activity not just for the gym, we can never stress enough how crucial warming up is every time you exercise.
-It decreases your risk for injury and signals your body to be prepared.
+Warming up decreases your risk for injury and signals your body to be prepared.
 This is why we are putting this on top of the list lest you be tempted to skip it.
-In this article, Healthline talks about dynamic warm-ups and stretches to help you get started.

-While it is the go-to type of exercise for weight loss, cardio has a long list of benefits aside from helping you lose weight.
-It also strengthens the heart, improves your lung capacity, enhances your energy, and more!
+Cardio strengthens the heart, improves your lung capacity, enhances your energy, and helps you shed some pounds!
 For cardio, you can work the elliptical, treadmill, stair climber, or even try High-Intensity Interval Training (HIIT).

 • Weight or Strength Training.

-While some find it intimidating, maintaining, or even building your muscles is integral to being healthy.
-What's more is that it doesn't enhance just your muscles, but it also helps reduce the risk of osteoporosis, helps with energy, and even lowers the risk for cancer.
+Building your muscles helps reduce the risk of osteoporosis, helps with energy, and even lowers the risk for cancer.
 So, incorporating several reps of deadlifts, dumbbell chest press, or hip thrusts are good places to start.
-There are also volumes of resources for beginners online that'll help guide you.

 • Yoga/ Pilates/ Barre.

 Targeting flexibility, these exercises allow you to perform a full range of motion while reducing the likelihood of injuries.
-Not only that, but they also help improve your posture and balance.
+They also help improve your posture and balance.

 • Join a class.

-If you're new, perhaps choosing to join a class just to dip your toes into and get used to what it's like to work out in a gym is a good idea.
-It's proven that participating in group fitness classes even boosts retention rates, indicates an IHRSA study.
+Participating in group fitness classes boosts retention rates, indicates an IHRSA study.
 So, make some friends in class so that you can have fun while sweating it out.
-Or, if it's too much out of your comfort zone, snag yourself a workout buddy or an accountability partner!
+Or, if it’s too much out of your comfort zone, snag yourself a workout buddy or an accountability partner!

 What are the best ways to stay active outdoors?

-An easy one to do when even with social distancing, running allows you to raise your heart rate as you get some sun while you spend time outside.
-Strengthen your muscles, burn some calories, and get that endorphin-high when pounding the pavement!
+Running allows you to raise your heart rate as you get some sun while you spend time outside.
+Strengthen your muscles, burn some calories, and get that endorphin high when pounding the pavement!

 Pedal through some new trails to build your muscles while strengthening your joints.
 Bike rides are a great way to keep moving, it’s also a great excuse to discover new spots as you appreciate nature.

-The woods, the birds chirping, the cool air - trudging along beautiful trails not only does you good physically, but it also treats you to some of the most amazing views possible that’s quite beneficial to your mental health, as well.
+Trudging along beautiful trails not only does you good physically, but it also treats you to some of the most amazing views possible that are beneficial to your mental health.

 • Skiing or Snowboarding.